 Once the organisation has a clear picture of where the culture is in real time, a solid building block for the future is created.
 Knowing deeply what motivates, drives and holds an organisation back allows the staff to then springboard into building capacity to create a future they have all articulated together.

-It is a passion for discovery and rich cultural data that makes Dattner Grant such a compelling partner in a culture and climate audit process.
+It is a passion for discovery and rich cultural data that makes Dattner Group such a compelling partner in a culture and climate audit process.
 During focus groups and interviews, you are provided with an opportunity to deeply connect with the staff and unearth their challenges and visions for the future.
 Some of the most profound leadership experiences we have are with staff members in an organisation who don’t feel they have a voice at the table.
 Where in the past these people can be blockers to strategy, by hearing their voices and aligning them to the organisation’s goals, we find we can actualise a lot of latent talent and discretionary effort in an organisation.

 Author, Ami Summers, Coach, co facilitator and Senior Cultural Auditor